deeppavlov/DeepPavlov/docs/intro/parameters_search.rst

 .. note::

-    Folds will be automatically created from union of train and validation dataset.
+    Folds will be created automatically from union of train and validation datasets.

 Special parameters in config